aryanduntley/AIProjectManager/README.md

    }
    ```

+   **Important**:
-   **Important**: Replace `/path/to/your/project-root/` with the actual path to your project root directory (where you want the AI to manage your project, not the ai-pm-mcp directory).
+   - Replace `/path/to/your/project-root/` with the actual path to your project root directory (where you want the AI to manage your project, not the ai-pm-mcp directory)
+   - The `cwd` should point to your project directory, not the AIProjectManager directory

    **Note**: Use the `-m ai-pm-mcp` module approach for proper Python import resolution.